A pastor search has begun..

 Music has always been a clearly defined part of my life; Christian Formation is a new stepping stone along my path of ministry.
 Incorporating the arts and engaging our human senses in worship and in Christian Formation is how I seek to live out my call at Grace Presbyterian Church.
 As a new congregation we are on the ground floor, crafting ministries for all ages.
 We are exploring new ways, techniques, times and places to offer small group discussion, Bible study, discipleship training, and peace and justice action events that help us grow in our understanding of God and God’s Good News for ALL People and that help us put into action living out the Good News to our local, regional, and international communities.

-From Annie, A Little Night Music, Hairspray, and Fiddler on the Roof…for thirteen seasons Leslie has served as Theatre Tuscaloosa’s resident music director, where her efforts garnered her the 2013 Theatre Artist of the Year honors from the Tuscaloosa Arts Council.
+From Annie, A Little Night Music, Hairspray, and Fiddler on the Roof…for twenty seasons Leslie has served as Theatre Tuscaloosa’s resident music director, where her efforts garnered her the 2013 Theatre Artist of the Year honors from the Tuscaloosa Arts Council.

 Originally from Georgia, Leslie is the daughter of Chick and Elmira Poss; the fourth of five children.
 Family influences include: Tennessee Ernie Ford and The Gospel Jubilee, high school marching band, newspaper funnies, and a “spirit of contentment” with what she has.
 She is married to Sherry Kimbro and they have Sally, a yellow lab and Smudge, a black and white kitten.